MoritzHayden/bosco/README.md

 ## Contributing

 Contributions are welcome!
 If you found a bug or have a feature request, please open an [issue](https://github.com/MoritzHayden/bosco/issues).
 If you would like to contribute changes, please [fork](https://github.com/MoritzHayden/bosco/fork) this repository, open a [pull request](https://github.com/MoritzHayden/bosco/pulls) with your changes, and link the PR with an [issue](https://github.com/MoritzHayden/bosco/issues).
 All contributions must adhere to the [Code of Conduct](./docs/CODE-OF-CONDUCT.md).
+PRs must pass all status checks (linting, code quality, etc.) and recieve codeowner approval before they will be merged.

 ## Special Thanks